Visited Your Website Lately?

 Peter Beare – Webmaster

 Peter Beare is CEO of BeareWare, a Website Design & Development Company located just outside of Nashville, Tennessee.
 Since building his first website for a local sports club in 1998 Peter has been a webmaster.
-Over the years Peter’s duties with BeareWare have included strategic website planning, design and development, website marketing and sales, as well as database application programming & project management.
-But when all is said and done, Peter is still primarily a webmaster.
-And this is “Interview with a Webmaster.”
+Over the last 10 years Peter’s duties with BeareWare have included website planning, design and development, website marketing and sales, as well as database application programming & project management.
+But when all is said and done, Peter is still a webmaster and this is “Interview with a Webmaster“.